5 Essential Roles for Landscape in Campus Design

 1. Landscape as Sustainability Catalyst

 Back when LEED was new, universities were able to get a lot of prestige from achieving LEED certification.
-Today, it is less the exception, more the norm, and many institutions are realizing they have to move beyond systems that focus on simply doing less harm.
-More and more universities are prioritizing net zero and regenerative campus design goals.
-Perhaps not surprisingly, landscapes are perfect candidates for supporting these environmental initiatives.
-To meet the moment, we are dusting off some of the old “passive” design techniques from the 70s and considering things like shelter belts and tree canopy shading that have a lot to contribute to net zero approaches.
+Today, it is less the exception and more the norm, and many institutions are realizing they need to move beyond systems that focus on simply doing less harm and are prioritizing net zero and regenerative campus design goals.
+Perhaps not surprisingly, landscapes are perfect candidates for supporting these environmental initiatives and backing them up with research.

 2. Landscape as Wellness Driver

-Similarly, wellness is a hot topic and key priority on many campuses right now.
-Much of this is a response to the staggering numbers of students who, according to the American College Health Association, report that anxiety (27.8%), depression (20%), sleep difficulties (22.4%), and stress (34.2%) have affected their academic performance in the last year.
-Here again, landscapes are the perfect candidate to support these efforts.
-Nature has inherent benefits for supporting the physiological and psychological needs of students and staff.
-Integrating landscape and building design more holistically can reveal inventive opportunities to provide respite and environment for interaction away from technology on campus.
+Similarly, wellness is a hot topic and a key priority on many campuses right now.
+Much of this is a response to the staggering numbers of students who, according to the American College Health Association report published in Fall 2022, have stated that anxiety (31.7%), depression (23.2%), sleep difficulties (22.1%) and stress (38.0%) have affected their academic performance in the last year.
+Landscapes are the perfect candidate to support these efforts by providing respite and an environment for interaction away from technology on campus.

 3. Landscape as Technology Integrator

-And beyond personal devices — technology is changing the world of transportation.
-We have already seen the extensive impact of ride-sharing and bike-sharing which is changing how people use streets.
-Cities and campuses are considering “curb management” strategies and thinking about whether drop off zones are sized correctly for today’s needs.
-Autonomous vehicles are set to change this relatively new pattern again in a few years, and will start to impact the amount of real estate we devote to parking.
+A similar rapid evolution in technology is changing the world of transportation.
+We have already seen the extensive impact of ridesharing, on-demand delivery and bike-sharing, which is changing how people use campuses.
+Cities and campuses need to consider “curb management” strategies, including whether drop-off zones are placed or sized correctly for today’s needs, where vehicles should be excluded or admitted and how much space to allocate to parking.

 4. Landscape as Data Source

-Increased use of technology goes hand-in-hand with the increased access to more and, at times, real-time data.
-Academic institutions have been evolving their own approach to institutional data over the last decade and embedding it into their decision-making processes.
-At HDR, our campus master planning efforts regularly employ institutional data and our data-driven design team has created specific tools that allow us and our clients to visualize data in 3D or drill down into detailed information during the planning process.
-This type of tool can be used to assist in facilities operations and management too.
-Data can be used to help facilitate parking management, security, event management and provide dynamic wayfinding to give just a few examples.
+Increased use of technology goes hand-in-hand with increased access to more data, sometimes in real time.
+Academic institutions have been evolving their own approaches to institutional data over the last decade and embedding it into their decision-making processes.
+At HDR, our campus master planning efforts regularly leverage institutional data and our data-driven design team has created specific tools that allow us and our clients to visualize data in 3D or drill down into detailed information during the planning process.

 5. Landscape as Network Mortar

 Landscapes have always been the “glue”— critical to connecting places on campus.
 But just as the nature of what constitutes a “traditional” student is no longer as clear as it once was, what constitutes a “traditional” campus has also changed in recent years.
 Technology, online courses, lifelong learning, industry partnerships and a shift towards problem-based curricula have blurred the lines between city and campus.
-Campuses are more decentralized than ever before.
-Students can learn anytime, anywhere — creating a vast educational environment that can at times be a challenge to navigate.
+Students can learn anytime, anywhere — creating a vast educational environment that can, at times, be a challenge to navigate.

-As the dynamic nature of the above trends indicate, the human relationship to landscape is ever-changing.
-The ways in which we can use landscape to promote environmental stewardship, student and faculty wellness, and better learning outcomes are always evolving.
+As the dynamic nature of the above trends indicates, the human relationship to landscape is ever-changing.
+The ways in which we can use landscape to promote environmental stewardship, student and faculty wellness and better learning outcomes are always evolving and further emphasize the need to take a more holistic view of campuses.
 This pace of change in academia is simultaneously challenging and exciting from a campus design and planning perspective.
-Integrated planning efforts need to pull together multiple stakeholders, consider the interconnectedness of different built and natural environments, and take a holistic view of the campus.
-Landscape should always be (and most often is) a key aspect of that effort.